cmoscofian/meliponto/readme.md

 # **TO-DO's**:
 - Create week command to allow punch a full-week at once
 - Create month command to allow punch a full-month at once
-- Grate gard command to allow punch on-gard specifically
+- Create gard command to allow punch on-gard specifically
-- Allow to pass a path to config file as a flag (flexible) _ Delete a punch by ID
+- Allow to pass a path to config file as a flag (flexible)
+- Delete a punch by ID
 - Approve a closed month
 - Create a functionality to retrieve punches and iteractivelly asks if should delete old punch or skip punching the new or keeping both